ControlledChaos/mpp-featured-media/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Mark media as Featured.

 == Description ==

-An add-on for MediaPress.
-Allow users to mark media as featured and list featured media using "( MediaPress ) Featured Media" widget.
+Featured Media addon for MediaPress.
+Allow users to mark media photo, audio, videos etc on on WordPress/BuddyPress site.

+Features:-

+* Mark Media as featured media
+* Site admin controls for which type of media can be featured( you can selet Photo, audio, video etc).
+* Can be enable for Sitewide, Members, groups media.
+* List Featured Media by type/component.
+* List Featured Media by user i.e. current or displayed user.

 == Installation ==